 You will also need to have a minimum of two A-Levels – three at grade A or above in order to enrol on popular university courses.
 You don’t necessarily have to have an A-Level in law, but some universities may demand that you have an A-Level in other specific subjects.
 You should research different universities and compare courses to identify what their requirements are.

 If you choose to do an LLB law degree, it must be recognised by the Solicitors Regulation Authority (SRA) in order to make you eligible to qualify as a solicitor in the future.
-Recognised LLB law degrees usually feature certain compulsory modules such as Criminal Law and Tort Law.
+Recognised LLB law degrees (eg these offered by the University of Law) usually feature certain compulsory modules such as Criminal Law and Tort Law.

-If you study a non-law related course at university at undergraduate level, you will need to complete an additional year of study in order to meet the legal study entry requirements of becoming a solicitor by taking a Graduate Diploma in Law (GDL) course – otherwise known as a law conversion course.
+If you study a non-law related course at university at undergraduate level, you will need to complete an additional year of study in order to meet the legal study entry requirements of becoming a solicitor by taking a Postgraduate Diploma in Law (PGDL) course – otherwise known as a law conversion course.

 A solicitor apprenticeship enables you to pursue a career in the legal profession without racking up university debts.
 A solicitor apprenticeship is generally a six-year programme that is aimed at post A-Level students.
 This study period is reduced if you progress from another legal apprenticeship.